 With a plentiful collection of pin-up and burlesque memorabilia, her latest obsession is to shop through eBay and flea markets from where she has amassed head vases and a collection of chalkware figurines like ballerinas and harlequins.
 She has accumulated enough hats for her to have a separate chamber to house them with a weakness for sipping tea from Victorian tea sets.

 Victorian tea sets:

 Her line of fragrance launched last year, as well as her line of stockings shows character of vintage influences.
 Not afraid to use her vintage collection on a daily basis, Dita’s passion to accumulate vintage and antique goods speaks more about her love to be surrounded by beautiful things.
-She started buying old things as a teenager since she couldn’t afford the latest offerings and this eventually led her to become savvier about value of things.
+She started buying old things as a teenager since she couldn’t afford the latest offerings and this eventually led her to become savvier about the value of things.

 Her collection also features a lot of obscure items including two big heart-shaped domes filled with birds, a bear rug, a monkey, and a full ostrich.
-She also has with her a corset that Betty Grable wore in a film called “The Farmer Takes a Wife,” and a shawl from Dorothy Lamour with a “Knitted with Love by Dorothy Lamour” label, and a photo of her in her chair on set knitting the actual shawl.
+She also has with her a corset that Betty Grable wore in a film “The Farmer Takes a Wife,” and a shawl from Dorothy Lamour with a “Knitted with Love by Dorothy Lamour” label, along with a photo of her in her chair on set knitting the actual shawl.

 Anything Lycra or with faux modern seams is vetoed.
-Her line of stockings is made on the exact machines that made them in the 1940s.
+Dita’s line of stockings is made on the exact machines that made them in the 1940s.
 At 15, she worked at a lingerie store that helped her learn all about the history of lingerie through the decades, satisfying an omnipresent obsession with lingerie.

 As a burlesque performer, Von Teese has taken inspiration from the likes of Gypsy Rose Lee.
 With a career lasting for more than 2 decades, she has admired what makes a dancer an individual, whether it’s really raunchy or tame.
-Elegance in her opinion has nothing to do with “how much” is shown and far more to do with the way one presents herself.
+Elegance in her opinion has nothing to do with “how much” is shown, but far more to do with the way one presents oneself.